CH1 L53: Education – part III (Akademia)

 - The dark side of the painting is slavery .
 Many Athenians had slaves and those who didn’t need to work could devote their time and energy in pursuit of knowledge.

-- Finally, they didn’t have a fixed curriculum.
+- They didn’t have a fixed curriculum.
 They usually thought about the questions Plato or someone else brought up.

 - Now you can see why Akademia sounds utopian.
 Because, nowadays, it’s rather impossible to have such an academy.
 Almost every kid has to go to school to stuff their brain with a lot of information in a fixed period even if they don’t know why while struggling with their emotional needs, and they do it just to go to university to get a qualification or something; above all, they pay a great deal of money especially if they go to private schools.